rgrannell1/kea/README.md

 ### Arrow is Functional

+* Every commonly used higher-order-function is included in Arrow, not limited to but including map, fold, select, flatmap and iterate.

-* Arrow implements all the standard higher-order functions, as well as set operations and combinatoric functions.
+* Arrow includes several mathematical functions, like the set operations and combinatoric functions.

-* Several variants of the most common functionals are implemented, including several flavours of map and fold.

-* Arrow adds a big brother of *return()* - *Return()* - to allow breaking out of higher-order functions like fold.
+* Arrow adds a big brother of **return()** - **Return()** - to make functions like fold much more efficient.

 * Function composition and partial application are encouraged as standard operations.

+### Arrow is Practical

+* Arrow has many composable functions for parsing and writing to text documents.

+* Arrow is great for semantically working with tabular data.

 ## Licensing